University Blog Service

 - Availability: 99%

-The University Blog Service is available for use by facult, staff, and students for non-course-related purposes.
+The University Blog Service is available for use by faculty, staff, and students for non-course-related purposes.
 The service uses WordPress MU, a multi-user version of the WordPress blogging platform.
-Blogs can be created for individuals, groups, projects, or departments.
+Blogs and websites can be created for departments, individuals, groups, teams, or projects.
 Additional information about this service can be found at http://www.utexas.edu/its/blog/.

 |Blog platform||A single installation of the WordPress MU (multi-user) software that supports multiple blogs for multiple users, published to http://blogs.utexas.edu.|